keyboard2769/nb-nextzz/README.md

 Z for ZEUS but not ZETA
 ===
-but hey, dose it sounds stupid if you make it DOUBLE-ZEUS ??
+but hey, dose it sounds stupid if you read it DOUBLE-ZEUS ??

 ---
-## still in dev
+## we are STILL in dev

 - cast in the name of test
 - ya not guilty
+- i am not either
+- shame on the guy who polluted my insanity

 ---
 ## todo list